-Whether you are hunting in the wide open areas or you are “bino truck” Scouting, the 12×50 binoculars are your hunting partner.
+Whether you are hunting in the wide-open areas or you are “bino truck” Scouting, the 12×50 binoculars are your hunting partner.
 In this Vortex Diamondback 12×50 Review, you will find out why these are some of the best models to have on your hunting trip.

-In this review, I am looking at the new Vortex Diamondback series which were released in 2016.
+In this review, I am looking at the new Vortex Diamondback series which was released in 2016.
 The older versions were fine but the newer is definitely better.
 They have better optics and are more appealing to the eyes.